Oranfreezah/OranTrove/README.md

 # Python project

-Database for Python libraries and commands to help me study and remember what i've learned with search add and modify functions.
+Database for Python libraries and commands to help me with my study.
+Will include search, add and modify functions.

 ## Installation